rsquaredacademy-education/course/content/Databases-and-SQL/_index.md

 chapter: true
 ---

-### Chapter 6
+### Chapter 5

-# Basics
+# Databases & SQL

-Discover what this Hugo theme is all about and the core-concepts behind it.
+In this module, you will

+- connect to database form R
+- master sql for data science
+- query data using dplyr